jesseoverright/gists/bash.md

     # or compress them
     $ find /path/to/logs/ -type f -name '*.log' -mtime +7 -exec gzip -q '{}' \;

+### Searching files

+Search an entire textfile for a string

+    $ grep 'my string' /path/to/file

+Search all files of type in directory

+    $ grep 'mystring' *.txt

+Inverse search (return rows NOT containing search)

+    $ grep -v 'my string' /path/to/file

+Search for text and return the first 2 lines before and 5 lines after a found result

+    $ grep -B 2 -A 5 'my string' /path/to/file

+#### Search command output (stdout)

+Filter the results of a directory listing

+    $ ls -l | grep foldername

 ### Reading log files

 Display log file in stdout, continuing to watch for new log data